renameteste2/subject-js/README.md

-Javascript simple subject for testing
+dJavascript simple subject for testing
 1
 2
 3